3mdeb/conferences/yocto-update-strategies.md

   - proper configuration of default apps provided to our systems
   - modifications to the source code of custom applications when updating systems that use Qt
-  - fixing CI/CD pipelines after switching to new Yocto release
+  - fixing CI/CD pipelines after switching to new Yocto release TODO MAYBE ADD
   - going through test suites to preserve functionalities checking

 ---
 # Build troubleshooting - bootloader